Antissa is one of the best and most interesting of the traditional mountain villages of Lesvos.

 |

-The beach at Gavatha is a good one for those who like sandy beaches, though when the wind blows from the north there can be waves and flying sand, though it is usually calm the closer you are to the town.
+The beach at Gavatha is a good one for those who like sandy beaches, though when the wind blows from the north there can be waves and flying sand, but it is usually calm the closer you are to the town.
 There used to be a lot of

 seaweed which washed up on the shore but the